FAForever/wiki-pages/Map-&-Mod-Vault.md

 [Sim mods](/Game-Modifications-(Mods)#Sim-Mods) are mods that affect the game itself and are activated on a per-game basis.
 They range from simple mods which adjust one or two values to overhauls of the game, such as Nomads and Black Ops.
 Most Sim mods make a game unrated.
 See [When is the gamerated?](/Rating-System#what-is-global-ranking)

+#### AI Mods
+AI mods are a type of Sim mod, so will make a game unrated.
+FAF features a number of advanced custom AI mods, with [details summarising these custom AI and how to play against them included in a separate page](https://wiki.faforever.com/en/Custom-AIs).